Twelve Useful Tools for Freelance Writers

 As a freelancer, it can be tricky to juggle lots of different projects for different clients – and Trello could be a great way to keep them all organised.
 The free level might well be all you ever need, though there are extra features you can use if you pay for one of the premium plans.

 While there aren’t any tools that you simply can’t manage without as a freelancer, these twelve are definitely ones that have made my life easier.
-Do you have a favourite here – or a different tool to recommend?
-Let us know in the comments.
+Why not give one (or more) of them a try today?

 I’m Ali Luke, and I live in Leeds in the UK with my husband and two children.